gleich/optic.docs/docs/tutorial/templates.md

 ## Example Workflow

 Let's say you want to write a formal paper for your English class.
-Branches and root files would be used in the following way:
+Branches and root templates would be used in the following way:

 - Root: Use a root template that provides double line spacing, Times New Roman font, and other formatting options.
 - Branch: The actual content of the essay.